Background & Description

 Spring Course: Interprofessional Collaborative Practice

 This course develops core competencies in teamwork & collaboration for incoming health professions students.
 Students will learn in Interprofessional Teams (IP) teams coached by IPE faculty, develop essential communication skills and processes for simultaneous and sequential teams, and provide feedback on individual and team performance to improve IP collaboration.
 Students will engage with foundational knowledge and basic practical teaming and communication skills which contribute to patient care and team development.
-Through team activities, discussion boards, didactic modules and clinical cases, students will explore the importance of teamwork, collaboration and quality improvement for patient centered care delivery, patient, and health care system outcomes.
+Through team activities, discussion boards, didactic modules, and clinical cases, students will explore the importance of teamwork, collaboration, and quality improvement for patient-centered care delivery, and patient, and healthcare system outcomes.
 Students will reflect on professional roles and responsibilities and demonstrate interprofessional collaboration.
 This course combines asynchronous, online modules and synchronous in-person sessions.